 There are already several articles that treat in detail the life and works of Francisco Goya.
 If you want to learn about his career or most famous works, look them up in our magazine because here we’ll dig for Goya’s darkest secrets, once hidden in the Deaf Man’s House.
 Goya’s Pinturas Negras are ones of the darkest artworks in the history of art.

-All the monsters from his soul found their reflections in the dark colours and eerie themes, as if the painting of 'pinturas negras' (black paintings) was a sort of an auto-therapy.
+All the monsters from his soul found their reflections in the dark colors and eerie themes, as if the painting of Pinturas Negras (black paintings) was a sort of an auto-therapy.